Sriram Raghavan: Career

 Raghavan later went on to direct another thriller, Johnny Gaddaar, which marked the debut of Neil Nitin Mukesh.
+The film was an uncredited adaptation of the 1962 French novel Les Mystifies by Alain Reynaud Fourton.
 The film was positively received by critics, though it didn't fare well at the box office; it has since been considered a cult classic.
 His third film was the spy thriller Agent Vinod which is not a remake of the 1977 action film of the same name Starring Saif Ali Khan as the titular character alongside Kareena Kapoor, it received mixed reviews from critics and failed at the box office.

 Raghavan next directed and wrote the revenge thriller Badlapur starring Varun Dhawan, Nawazuddin Siddiqui, Huma Qureshi, Yami Gautam which was released on 20 February 2015.
 Based on the novel Death's Dark Abyss by Italian writer Massimo Carlotto, it received positive reviews from critics.
-Sudhish Kamath from The Hindu wrote "Sriram Raghavan’s latest is a fantastic return to form and the kind of cinema he revels in making: character-driven narratives with funny, dark, explosive situations, a realistic exploration of filmy tropes."
+Sudhish Kamath from The Hindu wrote "Sriram Raghavan's latest is a fantastic return to form and the kind of cinema he revels in making: character-driven narratives with funny, dark, explosive situations, a realistic exploration of filmy tropes."
 The film won six Filmfare Awards including Best Film and Best Director.
 It was a moderate box office success, grossing over ₹81.3 crore worldwide.

 Raghavan's next venture was the black comedy crime thriller Andhadhun, starring Ayushmann Khurana, Tabu, and Radhika Apte, which released on 5 October 2018 to critical acclaim.
 Raghavan saw L'Accordeur (The Piano Tuner), a 2010 French short film about a blind pianist, in 2013 at the recommendation of his friend, filmmaker Hemanth M Rao and was inspired by it.
 In a positive review of the film, Sushant Mehta of India Today wrote, "Raghavan's ability to shock an entire cinema hall including the most immovable, emotionless fan coupled with his ability to make the audience laugh during these moments where your heart is in your mouth defines his unique brand of cinema".

 The film earned ₹4.56 billion worldwide, a majority of which came from the Chinese box office, to become his highest-grossing release and one of Indian cinema's biggest grossers.

-Media image

-Raghavan applauded the recent Tamil film Varisu and called it an heart-warming film.
+His next film Merry Christmas was based on the French novel Le Monte-charge (Bird in a Cage).